Yeffe Kimball

-Yeffe Kimball, born Effie Goodman, (March 30, 1906– April 11, 1978) was an American artist known for her abstract modernist work with Native American and space exploration subjects.
+Yeffe Kimball (born Effie Violetta Goodman; March 30, 1906 – April 11, 1978) was an American painter known for her abstract modernist work with Native American and space exploration subjects.
 Kimball created work under an assumed Osage Indian identity, rising to prominence after her admittance of the painting Sacred Buffalo into the Philbrook Museum of Art's first Indian Annual in Tulsa, Oklahoma, in 1946.

 Biography

 Born Effie Violetta Goodman to white parents, Oather Alvis Goodman and Martha Clementine Smith on March 30, 1906, her residence in 1910 was Rayville, Missouri.
 Kimball claimed to have been born in 1914 in Mountain Park, Oklahoma.
 Kimball was the fourth of at least nine children.

 Kimball's last name is the result of her first annulled marriage, which likely enabled her to erase her previous identity.
 Kimball cited a fabricated background of an Osage father known as “Other Good-Man” or “Other Good-Man Smith”, but there are no Osage records that exist to support this claim.
 Furthermore, there are no reservation records that show any type of Native American ancestry in Kimball's family.
 This assumed identity and cultural appropriation brought her great success as a Native American artist.
 Kimball married Harvey L. Slatin, an atomic scientist, in 1948.
 Slatin's work influenced Kimball's work, evident in her “fused earth” work from the 1960s.